 But what does anticipation of Omnicron have to do with gratitude?
 Some people say, "I'm for [something terrible] because [something good]," which leads to the logical question, maybe we just misjudged the first event or leapt to a conclusion or something like that.
 In fact, why make judgements?
 I have judged exercise as a bad thing and how did that work out?
 Not well -- now I have to exercise AND improve my terrible attitude.
 My doctors are giving me that "very-sorry-to-say-prognosis-not-good-because-you're-a-jerk" look.
 If you can't judge exercise, what's the point of judging anything?

 But even if we don't JUDGE Omnicron, that doesn't get us to gratitude.
-No it doesn't, except that Reverend James Forbes reminded me today of the man who'd been sick for so long and to whom he said, "Pick up your bed and follow me."
-And the sick man got out of bed and followed Jesus.
+No it doesn't, except that Reverend James Forbes reminded me today of the man who'd been sick for so long and to whom Jesus said, "Pick up your bed and follow me."
+And the sick man got out of bed and followed Him.
 Now, as they say, if that don't beat the Dutch.

 Last night, which was Friday night, my family gathered for Thanksgiving.
 It was a day late because one of us had a Covid exposure and we had to wait for the right time to do the tests.
 Everyone was flexible, something we learned in Covid.
 The cooks were relaxed and had a day of rest before the cooking marathon started.
 We didn't sweat the small stuff, like running out of cinnamon or not having a lemon -- a relaxation of rigidity we learned in Covid.
 Then point is -- it's all mixed together -- the tragedies of Covid and the plethora of useful experiences are a package -- a LIFE package, we might say.
 The yin in the yang and yang in the yin, to note a fundamental truth about how it works, big picture.